redhat-developer/odo/docs/website/docs/command-reference/describe-component.md

 The command extracts information from the labels and annotations attached to the deployed component to display the known metadata of the Devfile used to deploy the component.

-The command also displays if the component is currently running in the cluster on Dev and/or Deploy mode.
+The command also displays if the component is currently running in the cluster or in Podman on Dev and/or Deploy mode.

+### Targeting a specific platform

+By default, `odo describe component` will search components in both the current namespace of the cluster and podman.
+You can restrict the search in one of the platform only, using the `--platform` flag, giving a value `cluster` or `podman`.